furkanturan/Hardware-Accelerated-SigmaVPN/HW/hdl/Readme.md

 ## InputReg

 Input registers of the design.
 It reads data from DMA (when coprocessor's driver makes DMA send data from RAM to the coprocessor).
-It has 5 important register's:
+It has 5 important registers explained below.

-> Will be modified to read PRECOMP only once, not at each run.
+It has two states, one is to read operation parameters, such as an instruction (command), message length, nonce.
+In the other state, it reads package data in blocks of 64 byte.
+RDY signal input is to inform this module that coprocessor finished processing current block, so reading next block of package can be started.

+Moreover, there is one more consideration about PRECOMP data which can be included in operation parameters or exluded.
+The idea is that PRECOMP is calculated by SW using beforenm function of the NaCl cryptobox, and it remains same as long as session keys are same.
+Therefore, lowest bit of CMD is used to inform this module that RPECOMP is also read from the RAM together with operation parameters, or it will not (the old value will be kept).

 **CMD** - _output_ - 16 bits / 2 bytes